Weather: Fine conditions forecast for most after wild weekend

 "So there is as much water in the river as there is out of the river - so quite extensive break-outs and flooding alongside of that south branch."

-An update from Council is expected about 8am.
+An update from the council is expected about 8am.

 Timaru District remains under a state of emergency.
 It will not be lifted until at least one of the bridges reopens, authorities said.